What is a Beneficial Owner of a company?

 “The concept of beneficial ownership exists because the direct legal owner of an asset is not necessarily the person who actually controls and benefits from it.
 For example, the registered legal owner of a residential property may be a company registered overseas, which is controlled by an individual.”UK Parliament

-There can be multiple beneficial owners in one company, but, the Ultimate Beneficial Owner (UBO) is the person, or entity, that is the ultimate beneficiary when an institution initiates a transaction.
+To define ultimate beneficial owner, it is the person, or entity, that is the ultimate beneficiary when an institution initiates a transaction.
 It also includes those persons who exercise ultimate effective control over a legal person or arrangement.
 They are the person who benefits the most from all beneficial owners.
 This will often mean that they have a beneficiary of 25% or more of a company’s gains, rights and control.

 An Ultimate Beneficial Owner of a legal entity or person could be: